AnmolSirola/NFT-Toolbox-Implementation/Multi-Chain Support/Cross-Chain/readme.md

 Each bridge has its own set of functionalities, fees, and security considerations.
 Evaluate them thoroughly before integration.

 - Metadata Synchronization:
   Maintaining consistency of NFT metadata across chains is crucial.
 Here are two potential approaches:
  - Immutable Storage: Store the NFT metadata on a decentralized storage solution like IPFS or Arweave.
 This ensures it remains unalterable and accessible from any chain.
  - Oracles: Utilize oracles, blockchain intermediaries that retrieve data from external sources, to fetch metadata from the origin chain when needed on the target chain.
 This requires careful oracle selection and management.

-- NFT Representation:

-You'll need to define how cross-chain NFTs will be represented within your NFT-Toolbox project.
+- NFT Representation: We'll need to define how cross-chain NFTs will be represented within your NFT-Toolbox project.
 Consider creating custom data structures that track the chain of origin, the wrapped state (if applicable), and potentially the bridge used for transfer.

 - Complexity:

 Be prepared for the complexity involved.
 Cross-chain NFT integration is significantly more challenging than single-chain support.
 It requires in-depth understanding of bridging protocols, potential security risks, and evolving cross-chain standards.

-Potential Steps for NFT-Toolbox (GSoC Project Focus):
+### Potential Steps for NFT-Toolbox (GSoC Project Focus):

 - Research: